tugend/github.tugend.io/pages/_posts/2021-12-28-openapi-3-exampled-api.md

 </PropertyGroup>
 ```

-As a side note, I will recommend using `ActionResult<List<Response>>` rather than just `ActionResult` for your controller methods, since the return type will automatically be included in the swagger.
-Personally, I think adding boilerplate to document the typical http error codes everyone knows is just noise in the documentation so I skipped that on purpose.
-Any decent integrator should be able to handle 404 HTTP status codes without it being explicit in the documentation.
-Regarding the generic AuctionResult<> though, it defaults to 200 OK, so if you are documenting a method that return a different success status code, you have to add it explicitly like so, though you still don't need to explicitly state the type;
+As a side note, I will recommend using `ActionResult<List<Response>>` rather
+than just `ActionResult` for your controller methods.
+This will produce a
+documented return type automatically.

+I could also have added annotations for documenting error code and types, but in
+my opinion, I think adding boilerplate to document the typical http error codes
+everyone knows will just be noise in the documentation.
+Any decent integrator
+should be able to handle 404 HTTP status codes without it being explicit in the
+documentation.

+Regarding the generic AuctionResult<> though, it defaults to 200 OK, so if you
+are documenting a method that return a different success status code, you have
+to add it explicitly like shown below, though you still don't need to state the
+type this way.

 ```csharp
 [ProducesResponseType(StatusCodes.Status201Created)]